There is a certain glamour to many Italian wine varieties in Australia these days, but not much of that glamour has rubbed off on Trebbiano.

 Trebbiano is planted all over Italy and it is the most commonly used white variety in that country.
 Trebbiano is high yielding, hence its popularity, and it gives acidity in blends.

 In France it goes under the name Ugni Blanc.
 Other synonyms include Spoletino, Perugino, Rusciolo, Bobiolo, Muscadet Aigre, St-Emilion, White Shiraz and White Hermitage.

 Large areas of Trebbiano are grown in France the name Ugni Blanc where it is used for distillation into Cognac as well as producing bulk white wines.

 The variety was popular in Australia, where along with Colombard, it is used to make bulk wines.
-If you've had a 'Dry White' from a cask made in "South East Australia" you've had Trebbiano.
+If you've had a 'Dry White' from a cask made in "South East Australia" then you've almost certainly drunk Trebbiano.

 But with care in the vineyard and careful winemaking some wineries have coaxed some quite good crisp dry white wines from the variety.
-Just the thing to go with the fish and chips on Friday night.
+The aromas are neutral, ethereal, or maybe just nonexistent.
+Just the thing to go with your fish and chips on Friday night.

 You can use this space promote your winery or wine based business.